sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 </style>

-[Sourcegraph campaigns](../index.md) use [campaign specs](../explanations/introduction_to_batch_changes.md#campaign-spec) to define campaigns.
+[Sourcegraph campaigns](../index.md) use [batch specs](../explanations/introduction_to_batch_changes.md#campaign-spec) to define campaigns.

-This page is a reference guide to the campaign spec YAML format in which campaign specs are defined.
+This page is a reference guide to the batch spec YAML format in which batch specs are defined.
 If you're new to YAML and want a short introduction, see "[Learn YAML in five minutes](https://learnxinyminutes.com/docs/yaml/)."

 ## [`name`](#name)